The Cost of Payroll OutsourcingBy My Service Depot on Thursday, May 21, 2020

 Today, more and more business owners turn to payroll providers like ADP to avoid the hassle of handling payroll themselves.
 Payroll service providers can help mitigate complications that arise from dealing with local taxes, overtime hours, and other variables.
 Even though these companies provide a valuable service, business owners should consider the true cost of payroll outsourcing before securing their services.
 Running a thorough cost/benefit analysis on payroll outsourcing can save you major headaches later, especially if the payroll service wants to lock you into a long term contract.
 To help you reach an informed conclusion, we’ve broken down the costs you’ll face below.

 You’ll quickly discover that many different costs come along with outsourcing your company’s payroll.
-From one-time fees, tax-preparation fees, and the monthly cost of the service itself, the total amount that you pay per month can vary widely depending upon the service you choose.
-Many payroll service companies offer several tiers of service, ranging from the most basic (simply calculating and depositing employees’ checks) to the most sophisticated (offering prepaid cards, managing state unemployment insurance and wage garnishments).
-However, across all payroll companies, several common costs exist, including the following:
+From one-time fees, tax-preparation fees, and the monthly cost of the service itself, the total amount that you pay per month can vary widely.
+Many payroll service companies offer multiple tiers of service, ranging from the most basic (simply calculating and depositing employees’ checks) to the most sophisticated (offering prepaid cards, managing state unemployment insurance, and handling wage garnishments).
+Here’s what you should pay attention to:

-For example, a company of 25-35 employees that uses well-known payroll processing companies like ADP pay up to $1,500 a month for basic services.
+For example, a company of 25-35 employees that uses well-known payroll processing companies pay up to $1,500 a month for basic services.
 In many cases, larger companies will receive discounted package fees, bringing the per capita payroll cost down for large employers.
 For small businesses—like many field service companies—this cost can make a bigger difference.

 Frequency of Pay Periods

 Many companies who outsource their payroll have to change their pay periods to avoid additional costs to process payroll transactions.
 If your company pays weekly or biweekly, you could incur additional costs compared to a business that pays monthly (since you’d pay for a service that occurs 4+ times a month instead of just once).
 Of course, while reducing the frequency of payroll benefits the employer, changing pay frequency often negatively impacts employees.
 Many workers count on getting their paychecks on a predictable schedule.
 Ultimately, they’ll have to live with your decision if you change payroll frequency, but you should still carefully consider the fallout.